 How Perforated Sheet Metal Is Made

 The modern world is filled with perforated sheet metal.
 From noise reduction to climate control, it has seemingly endless uses.
 However, there’s more to this versatile metal than meets the eye.
-Perforated sheet metal is a material which has been punched or stamped with a machine to create a pattern of holes.
-Most commonly made from stainless steel, cold rolled steel, aluminium and a variety of other metals – it is a popular material around the world.
+Perforated sheet metal is a material that has been punched or stamped with a machine to create a pattern of holes.
+Most commonly made from stainless steel, cold-rolled steel, aluminium and a variety of other metals – it is a popular material around the world.

 Perforated sheet metal was first developed around 150 years ago for the mining industry as a means of filtering coal.
 In its most primitive form the process was very inefficient, requiring labourers to manually punch the holes into the metal sheet.
 Understandably, this time consuming and labour intensive methodology meant that perforated metal was not being used to its full potential – there was simply not enough to go around.

 Today, the most common method of perforating metal uses a rotary roller.
 This is essentially a large cylinder with sharp-pointed needles to punch the holes.
 The needles come in a variety of sizes in order to customise the perforated metal, and sometimes the needles are heated in order to melt the metal during the process.
 This then forms a reinforced ring around the perforation.

 Alternatively, some manufacturers choose the so-called “punch and die” method.
 Although it may sound archaic, the punch and die method is in fact very efficient.
 After being thinned and flattened, the sheet metal is repeatedly passed under a sheet of needles, which punches holes into the sheet.
 Any remaining pieces are then sheared off and the surface is smoothed.
 The speed with which the metal is perforated makes it the method of choice for many manufacturers.